bautistagaggio/devsavant/README.md

 - Bautista Gaggiotti - bautistagaggiotti@gmail.com
 - For running all the tests within the project, just execute the following command in your terminal: `mvn test`
-- For running the World time API tests only, just execute the following command in your terminal: `mvn -Dtest=WorldTimeapi test`
+- For running the **World time API** tests only, just execute the following command in your terminal: `mvn -Dtest=WorldTimeapi test`
-- For running the Scenario Outline Tests only, just execute the following command in your terminal: `mvn -Dtest=ScenarioOutline test`
+- For running the **Scenario Outline** Tests only, just execute the following command in your terminal: `mvn -Dtest=ScenarioOutline test`
-- For running the Devsavant website Tests only, just execute the following command in your terminal: `mvn -Dtest=devsavant test`
+- For running the **Devsavant website** Tests only, just execute the following command in your terminal: `mvn -Dtest=devsavant test`
 - Screenshots will be located in the "Screenshots" folder, inside the main directory.
-- The chromedriver executable has to be located in /src/test/resources/devsavantautomationtest/chromedriver
+- The chromedriver executable has to be located in `/src/test/resources/devsavantautomationtest/chromedriver` directory
 - Utils.java file hosts all the methods that are then called from the tests scripts, encapsulating the complexity and specific implementations of the actions that are conducted during those tests.